Ministries in Nineteen Eighty-Four: Room 101

-Room 101, introduced in the climax of the novel, is the basement torture chamber in the Ministry of Love, in which the Party attempts to subject a prisoner to their own worst nightmare, fear or phobia, with the objective of breaking down their resistance.
+Room 101 (pronounced one-oh-one), introduced in the climax of the novel, is the basement torture chamber in the Ministry of Love, in which the Party attempts to subject prisoners to their own worst nightmare, fear or phobia, with the objective of breaking down their final resistance.

 Such is the purported omniscience of the state in the society of Nineteen Eighty-Four that even a citizen's nightmares are known to the Party.
 The nightmare, and therefore the threatened punishment, of the protagonist Winston Smith is to be attacked by rats.
 This is manifested in Room 101 by confronting Smith with a wire cage that contains two large rats.
 The front of the cage is shaped so that it can fit over a person's face.
 A trap-door is then opened, allowing the rats to devour the victim's face.
-This cage is fitted over Smith's face, but he saves himself by begging the authorities to let his lover, Julia, suffer this torture instead of him.
+This cage is fitted over Smith's face, but he saves himself by begging the authorities to subject his lover, Julia, to suffer this torture instead of him.
 The threatened torture, and what Winston is willing to sacrifice to escape it, breaks his last promise to himself and to Julia: never to betray her.
-(Even though he had confessed to their actions, he still loved her until this point.)
-The book suggests that Julia is likewise subjected to her own worst fear (although it is not revealed what that fear is), and when she and Winston later meet in a park, he notices a scar on her forehead.
+Even though he had confessed to their actions, he still loved her until this point.
+The book suggests that Julia is likewise subjected to her own worst fear, although it is not revealed what that fear is, and when she and Winston meet in a park outside the Chestnut Tree Cafe in the book's final chapter, he notices a scar on her forehead.
 The intent of threatening Winston with the rats was to break his spirit by forcing him into betraying the only person he loved, thus eliciting his compliance.

-Orwell named Room 101 after a conference room at Broadcasting House where he used to sit through tedious meetings.
+Orwell named Room 101 after a conference room at Broadcasting House of the BBC where he used to sit through tedious meetings.